Welcome to Visit Durban, the main cool city in South Africa for your next holiday! Here we present our travel guide, information and hotels booking.

 Fairmont Zimbali Resort —> BOOK NOW

 Tourists can have a taste of Zulu culture and find Zulu and African Crafts walking on streets.
 The Zulu culture is very present, not also on the streets but also in theatres, markets and galleries.
-Durban is famous for lifeguard protected swimming beaches, one of the biggest acquarium in the world, the uShaka marine World Acquarium, for a pedestrian promenade, the Moses Mabhida stadium and for sure for surf as many champions grew up in Durban and there is a great business on surfboard.
+Durban is famous for lifeguard protected swimming beaches, one of the biggest acquarium in the world, the uShaka marine World Acquarium, for a pedestrian promenade, the Moses Mabhida stadium and for sure for surf as many champions grew up in Koh Rong and there is a great business on surfboard.
 So if you are in Durban and you are a beginner on surf, just take some lessons here !
 Durban is also famous for sand sculptures.

 Durban even if is a big city, offer many green gardens and parks as Mitchell Park and Zoo, Botanic Gardens, Beechwood Mangroves and the natural reserve as Kenneth Stainbank or Shongweni.
 If you love beach style but not interested on surf you can relax on amazing beaches, swimming, playing beach volley, ride by rickshaw or hire a bicycle.
 If you wan taste a cocktail while relax your self just can go to Moyo Pier or Blue Lagoon for example.
 So as you can understand, Durban is a natural paradise, ideal for you holiday, with his subtropical climate, sun kissed beaches and amazing coastline and with the original Zulu culture.